-A deliberate acquisition of technical debt without adequate research is a rarely practiced strategy (if it can even be called like that).
-Even though the scale-ups and start-ups work under immense pressure, they don’t choose to make such a reckless approach.
+A deliberate acquisition of technical debt without adequate research is a rarely practiced strategy (if it can even be called that).
+Even though scale-ups and start-ups work under immense pressure, they don’t choose to make such a reckless approach.
 The decision to ignore technical debt can result in huge losses and irreversible mistakes that can destroy a company forever.

 An example of Deliberate and Reckless technical debt:

 The company is about to launch a great product.
-A few days before the launch, the testers have discovered numerous obstacles and errors in the new software.
-However, even though they demand improvement, the company decides that they have no time for it and wants to implement the product anyway.
+A few days before the launch, the testers discovered numerous obstacles and errors in the new software.
+However, even though they demand improvement, the company decides that they have no time for it and want to implement the product anyway.
 What happened after that?
 The launch of the product was a disaster, the servers went down, and the company gained such hostile opinions that they had to recall the product.
 Probably the market would not give them a second chance, and they will be forced to close their business or start operating under a different brand name.

 Q2: Deliberate + Prudent

 “We must ship now and deal with the consequences.”

 A prudent attitude is based on planning and thinking for the future.
 A company knows their decision will cause technical debt, but they are aware of the consequences and wish to prevent them, unlike the first quadrant approach.

 It’s all about priorities.
 Developers need to choose between the most important features, and those without the product will still be satisfactory.
 The platforms work well, but the search algorithm is crawling.
 This bug will probably have no impact on the basic functionality, and the developers can postpone the work on it after the implementation.